kevinshirley/vaco-built-fe-test/README.md

 ## Production

-Open [https://stockmarketrecommender.vercel.app/](https://stockmarketrecommender.vercel.app/) with your browser to see the application live in production.
+Open [https://vaco-built-fe-test.vercel.app/](https://vaco-built-fe-test.vercel.app/) with your browser to see the application live in production.

 ## Contribution

-You can check out [the Stock Market Recommender GitHub repository](https://github.com/kevinshirley/stockmarketrecommender/) - your feedback and contributions are welcome!
+You can check out [the Blog posts GitHub repository](https://github.com/kevinshirley/vaco-built-fe-test) - your feedback and contributions are welcome!